-On December 22, 2017, the 2017 Tax Cut and Jobs Act (the "Tax Act") was enacted into law and the new legislation contains several key tax provisions, including a one-time mandatory transition tax on accumulated foreign earnings and a reduction of the corporate income tax rate to 21% effective January 1, 2018, among others.
+On December 22, 2017, the 2017 Tax Cut and Jobs Act (the Act) was enacted into law and the new legislation contains several key tax provisions, including a one-time mandatory transition tax on accumulated foreign earnings and a reduction of the corporate income tax rate to 21% effective January 1, 2018, among others.
 We are required to recognize the effect of the tax law changes in the period of enactment, such as determining the estimated transition tax, re-measuring our U.S. deferred tax assets and liabilities at a 21% rate as well as reassessing the net realizability of our deferred tax assets and liabilities.
 The one-time transition tax does not generate a tax liability as the deemed distribution is offset by tax attributes.
 The provisional amount related to the re-measurement of our deferred tax balance is a reduction of approximately \$9.8 million.
 Due to the corresponding valuation allowance fully offsetting deferred taxes, there is no income statement impact.

 In December 2017, the SEC staff issued Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act (SAB 118) which allows companies to record provisional amounts during a measurement period not to extend beyond one year of the enactment date.
-Since the Tax Act was passed late in the fourth quarter of 2017, and ongoing guidance and accounting interpretation are expected over the next 12 months, we consider the accounting of the transition tax and deferred tax re-measurements to be incomplete.
-Additional work will be necessary for a more detailed analysis of our deferred tax assets and liabilities and our historical foreign earnings as well as potential correlative adjustments.
-We expect to complete our analysis within the measurement period in accordance with SAB 118.
-We do not expect any material subsequent adjustment to these amounts.
-Adjustment if any will have no impact to the income statement due to the Company's loss position and valuation allowance.
+Since the Tax Act was passed late in the fourth quarter of 2017, and ongoing guidance and accounting interpretation was yet to be issued, our accounting of the deferred tax re-measurements were incomplete as of December 31, 2017.
+The 2017 Federal corporate income tax return was filed in fourth quarter of 2018.
+The final analysis and impact of the Act is reflected in the tax provision and related tax disclosures for the year ended December 31, 2018.
+There were no material differences to the originally estimated \$9.8 million remeasurement of deferred tax assets.